 SFA may recommend allocation model portfolios on a discretionary basis.
 These model portfolios are created, monitored, and updated by SFA.
 The model portfolios are a combination of but not limited to open-end mutual funds and exchange traded funds ("ETFs"), as well as individual stocks.
+Some models may include the use of an Affiliated ETF (See "Affiliated ETF" description below).
 We may add other asset classes, such as private funds if we feel it is in the client's interest.
 We offer models in different asset allocation combinations.
 Our investment committee reviews the model portfolios on a regular basis.
 We reserve the right to make adjustments at any time.